MariaDB Audit Plugin - Installation

 UNINSTALL PLUGIN statements may be used to uninstall plugins.
 For the

 server_audit plugin, you might want to disable this capability.
-To prevent the plugin from being uninstalled, you could add the
+To prevent the plugin from being uninstalled, you could set the the

 [mariadb] ... plugin_load_add = server_audit server_audit=FORCE_PLUS_PERMANENT